mohandsherief82/Chess/README.md

 - The initialization function of the board will only give us a pointer to the first address of the 2D grid, which is done to keep track of the place of the board across the whole runtime.

 - Added a function to clear the terminal each time a new move is made (Reference: https://www.geeksforgeeks.org/c/clear-console-c-language/).

+- Added a copy function for board and player (Reference: https://www.geeksforgeeks.org/cpp/memcpy-in-cc/)